Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **Learn More**

-We've barely scratched the surface, there is much more to discover about |PM|!
-The next section will make you aware about some essentials.
+We've barely scratched the surface, and there is much more to discover about Particl Marketplace!
+The next section will make you aware of some essentials.